Lenovo laptop reset button

 Set up iSchool issued macOS computer

-The following steps need to be done to set up an iSchool-issued macOS computer.
+Please reference the following initial, one-time-setup-steps when setting up an iSchool-issued macOS computer.
 Please contact the iSchool IT Help Desk, 206-616-3086 or ihelp@uw.edu, if there are any questions or issues during this setup process.

-(The following screenshots are a reference based on the time of writing.
-The actual screens and options you see and click through are subject to change at any time per Apple macOS updates.)
+The following screenshots are a reference based on the time of writing.
+The actual screens and options you see and click through are subject to change at any time, per Apple, and updates Apple may make to the macOS operating system.

 1) Plug in the power adapter if the computer is a laptop.
 Turn on the computer.